Skip To Main Content

 DATES to WATCH for:

-• March - Acceptance letters sent out
+• April - Acceptance Letters sent out; enrollment begins

-• Early May - ALL additional immunization requirements, background check, and DVR intake must be completed
+• Early May - ALL additional immunization requirements, background check, and DVR intake must be completed prior to the end of school

 Newsletters: